aldenkallabat/chess-improvement-analysis/README.md

 # Chess Improvement Analysis
-Exploratory analysis to uncover patterns and strategies that lead to measurable improvement in chess.
+Exploratory analysis to uncover patterns and strategies that lead to measurable improvements in my overall chess performance.